ProunceDev/BetterCooldownsHUD/README.md

-# Cooldown Overlay
+# BetterCooldownsHUD

-**Cooldown Overlay** is a Minecraft mod that displays item cooldowns directly on your HUD, keeping you informed about item availability in real-time.
+**BetterCooldownsHUD** is a Minecraft mod that displays item cooldowns directly on your HUD, keeping you informed about item availability in real-time.

 ---